Zasilkovna/WooCommerce/packetery/packetery_vendor/tracy/tracy/readme.md

 If you use the Nette Framework, you can set this and others in the configuration file.

-To protect your e-mail box from flood, Tracy sends **only one message** and creates a file `email-sent`.
+To protect your e-mail box from flood, PacketeryTracy sends **only one message** and creates a file `email-sent`.
 When a developer receives the e-mail notification, he checks the log, corrects his application and deletes the `email-sent` monitoring file.
 This activates the e-mail sending again.

 Variable dumping